davidbalbert/roughcut/README.md

 => 3
 ```

-A single space character will also exit the REPL and won't get added to the command history, making it very easy to test changes to the interpreter.
-Reloading the interpreter is as simple as typing "`<space><CR><up-arrow><CR>`".

 The Roughcut REPL has two special variables, `_` and `env`.

 For convenience, the value of the last line to be evaluated is stored in `_`: